 our aims and who we are

 Microtonal Projects was formed by composer Donald Bousted in 2004 with the objective of creating a focus for microtonal music in the UK.
 Microtonal Projects curated and promoted 4 UK MicroFest events between 2004-2012 in collaboration with Riverhouse Arts Centre in Walton-on-Thames, London Metropolitan University and Kingston University, The Vortex Jazz Club and The Royal Academy of Music.
 UK MicroFests were performance-focused but also offered an opportunity for composers, theorists and instrument builders to talk about their work.
-UK MicroFests have attracted audiences and participants from all over the world and have created the opportunity for excellent networking in an informal atmosphere: we are aware of many projects and collaborations which have resulted from such introductions.
+They attracted audiences and participants from all over the world and created the opportunity for excellent networking in an informal atmosphere: many projects and collaborations have resulted from these meetings.

-In attempting to introduce microtonal music to a wider audience, Microtonal Projects co-curated (with 5 guest artist-curators) 5 Wild Dog events with the support of The Space in London’s Docklands.
+In attempting to introduce microtonal music to a wider audience, Microtonal Projects co-curated (with 5 guest artist-curators) 5 Wild Dog events with the support of Riverhouse Arts Centre and The Space in London’s Docklands.
 These events featured microtonal music alongside live art, film, dance and mixed media.
-This approach to curation was also taken in a Late at Tate event – Microtonal – (at Tate Britain, London, curated by Donald Bousted and Stephen Altoft) which attracted an audience of around 2,000 people.
+This approach to curation was was continued in a Late at Tate event in 2010 – Microtonal – (at Tate Britain, London, curated by Donald Bousted and Stephen Altoft) which attracted an audience of around 2,000 people.

-Microtonal Projects publish music and recordings through the on-line distributor Tutti.
+Microtonal Projects publish music and recordings, see the Publications page for details.

 - Musik Gillhaus